ZCai25/glm-fastapi-app/README.md

 ## Getting Started

-1. Clone this repository: `git clone https://github.com/yourusername/glm-model-deployment.git`
+1. Clone this repository: `git clone https://github.com/ZCai25/glm-fastapi-app.git`
-2. Navigate to the project directory: `cd glm-model-deployment`
+2. Navigate to the project directory: `cd glm-fastapi-app`
 3. Follow the instructions in each directory to deploy the GLM model locally or in a Kubernetes cluster.

 ## Notes